 Please share any potential issues with the University Marketing social team or if there is a degree of immediacy, with Steve Clark directly.
 Remember to screenshot anything you see and share as much detail you can provide.
 Every situation is unique and will require specific tactics for sharing information and making official university statements.

 The best way to manage negative feedback from users is to ignore the trolls looking to incite an argument.
 However, if our alumni, faculty, students or staff provide negative feedback, it's important to address the issue.
 For those who are very upset, give an option to connect offline and away from public view.
 If you have the ability to contact them directly, make sure to leave a response in the public forum so others don't assume the issue was ignored.

 For minor grievances or complaints try to solve the problem publicly.
 Be apologetic and offer to help.
 Try to find a solution, but make sure to not over promise or commit to something that can't be delivered.
 Negative feedback happens; it's an opportunity to demonstrate the value of our networks and deliver good customer service.

 As a state agency, OSU is required by law to protect freedom of speech.
 These guidelines have been advised by the Office of General Counsel.
-As such, university-affiliated accounts should not delete or hide comments.
+As such, university-affiliated accounts should not block users, delete or hide comments.
 In cases where comments include personal calls for violence or include hate speech, it may be important to report these to public safety and URM as well as complete a bias incident response form.

 Below are categories for the types of negative comments accounts might receive.
 The OSU institutional accounts cannot block, hide or delete any comments.
 If comments fall into the extreme or risky categories below please consult with the University Marketing social team to determine what course of action is appropriate, if you are considering deleting or hiding content.
 Any content that falls into the risky category, reach out to public safety and Steve Clark immediately to help assist with a course of action.